tniaz/Medium-Blog-Sentiment-Analysis/README.md

 ![alt text](https://github.com/tniaz/Medium-Blog-Sentiment-Analysis/blob/master/medium.png)
 # Project Description

 This project allows the user to pull a user-specified blog from Medium and perform sentiment analysis.
-The blog is scraped from Medium.com using the BeautifulSoup API, and sentiment analysis is performed using TextBlob.
+The blog is scraped from Medium.com using the BeautifulSoup API, and sentiment analysis is performed using the TextBlob API.

 # Getting Started